beavuck/time/CONTRIBUTING.md

 Or, to do it by hand : please choose the `bug` issue template when creating the issue, and follow it.

-### 💡 Suggestions, feature requests, etc.
+### 💡 Suggestions, enhancement requests, etc.

-Please just follow this link where we set it all up for you: [💡 Create a feature request](https://gitlab.com/beavuck-services/time/-/issues/new?issuable_template=feature)
+Please just follow this link where we set it all up for you: [💡 Create an enhancement request](https://gitlab.com/beavuck-services/time/-/issues/new?issuable_template=enhancement)

-Or, to do it by hand : please choose the `feature` issue template when creating the issue, and follow it.
+Or, to do it by hand : please choose the `enhancement` issue template when creating the issue, and follow it.

 ## 🔀 Preparing for merge requests